-On Wednesday, March 14, West High School organized the Student Voice-Out, a watered-down version of the National School Walkout in which students were given the choice to participate in multiple activities that allowed for their voices to be heard within the community.
+West High School organized the Student Voice-Out, a watered-down version of the National School Walkout in which students were given the choice to participate in multiple activities that allowed for their voices to be heard within the community on March 14.
 In suit with the nationwide movement, West High Administration also advised students they did not have to participate in the Voice-Out and could continue the day business as usual.

 On Friday, March 9, West High Administration sent out email correspondence to students and parents of the West High community regarding the school’s planned activities for March 14.
 Outlined in the email, West High Administration “expressed interest in creating a safe and purposeful event,” hence creating “designated areas for activities to take place.”